 Conversation happens in the following places:

-- Monthly developer meeting happens the first Thursday of the month at 11:00 US Central Time in https://appear.in/dask-dev.
-Subscribe to `this Google Calendar invite`_ to be notified of changes to the meeting schedule.
+Monthly developer meeting happens the first Thursday of the month at 10:00 US Central Time in this video meeting.
 Meeting notes are available at https://docs.google.com/document/d/1UqNAP87a56ERH_xkQsS5Q_0PKYybd5Lj2WANy_hRzI0/edit

 Asking for help¶